 In today’s political climate, there is so much anger and backbiting.
 Let’s aspire to be different than the world!

 We ARE different than the world!

 Do you have a favorite verse about gossip or the power of the tongue?
-Share them in the comments (I deliberately left many out so I could give you all a chance to share yours)!You have a choice to make every single day!
-You can choose to bless others with the words of your mouth, or curse them.
-Click To Tweet
+Share them in the comments (I deliberately left many out so I could give you all a chance to share yours)!What Does the Bible Say About Gossip?
+(Bible Verses About Gossip) Click To Tweet

 CJB – Taken from the Complete Jewish Bible by David H. Stern.
 Copyright © 1998.
 All rights reserved.
 Used by permission of Messianic Jewish Publishers, 6120 Day Long Lane, Clarksville, MD 21029. www.messianicjewish.net.

 NASB – “Scripture quotations taken from the NASB.
 Copyright by The Lockman Foundation“